AEGISL0L/audio_stuff/audio_project/README.md.txt

-preprocessing.py: Script for loading and preprocessing audio files. tokenization.py: Script for splitting audio into manageable chunks. transcription.py: Script for transcribing audio chunks into text. formatting.py: Script for formatting the transcribed text according to specified rules. annotation.py: Script for annotating transcriptions with comments from the book's logic. database.py: Script for handling database operations (creating tables, inserting data). main.py: Main script to execute the complete workflow from audio processing to annotation and storage. data/: chunks/: Stores the audio chunks generated during tokenization. transcriptions/: Stores the transcriptions of the audio chunks.
+preprocessing.py: Script for loading and preprocessing audio files. tokenization.py: Script for splitting audio into manageable chunks. transcription.py: Script for transcribing audio chunks into text. annotation.py: Script for annotating transcriptions with comments from the book's logic. database.py: Script for handling database operations (creating tables, inserting data). main.py: Main script to execute the complete workflow from audio processing to annotation and storage. transcriber.py: Script for reading audio files, transcribing them, and saving metadata. data/: chunks/: Stores the audio chunks generated during tokenization. transcriptions/: Stores the transcriptions of the audio chunks.